 - Liquid Stitch (optional)

+We then proceeded to cut holes in those part of the gloves.
+This can be a little scary, especially if you really like your gloves.
+Cutting up a test glove may give you the confidence you need to operate on your primary pair.
 Our primary gloves were a little tricky in that they are made of a few layers of different material.
 There was fabric on the underside of the glove so we removed that part with a seam ripping tool.
 We carefully removed the thread around the area where we were going to attach the conductive fabric.

+Threading into the stretchy nylon fabric that lined our gloves proved near impossible.
+We got frustrated, and we came up with another solution.
+Liquid Stitch, a permanent clear drying adhesive.
 We applied the Liquid Stitch to a toothpick and carefully lined the fabric with the adhesive.
 We then placed the conductive fabric tip on our glove and let dry as the label directed.
 We got one done, tested it out, and then got some pie before trying the second finger.

+We did the thumb the same as the index finger.
+We noticed that we used the side of our thumb a lot for pinch to zooming, so be sure that the fabric extends to that area.
 Glueing this fabric to our glove the same manner as the first, and we got this quick, easy, very nice looking result.
 Now you got yourself some Touch Gloves that are 2 Legit 2 Quit.

-We tried the thread and fabric method with some wool-lined suede gloves as well.
+End Note We tried the thread and fabric method with some wool-lined suede gloves as well.
 The suede material was more rigid, and was strong enough to not pull with each stitch.
 We feel this gave a good, durable result.